Matutuíne District

 Matutuíne District is a district of Maputo Province in southern Mozambique.
 The principal town is Bela Vista.
 The district is located in the south of the province, and borders with the city of Maputo in the north, the province of KwaZulu-Natal of South Africa in the south, Eswatini in the west, and with Namaacha and Boane Districts in the northwest.
 In the east, the district is limited by the Indian Ocean.
 The area of the district is 5387 km2.
 This is the southernmost district of Mozambique.
 It has a population of 37,165 as of 2007.

 Geography

 The principal rivers in the district are the Maputo River and the Tembe River.
 There are several lakes in the district.

 The climate is subtropical, with the annual rainfall being around 1000 mm at the coast and 600 mm in the interior.

 History

 The area has been recorded in the 17th century as populated by Machavane people.
 In the 18th century it was conquered by a local chief Maputsu.
-In the 19th century the state he established still existed and was paying tribute to the Zulu Kingdom.
+By the 18th century, the Mashabane (or Maxabane) chiefdom emerged as a significant player in the region, having splintered from the Nyaka Kingdom.
+Mashabane controlled areas overlapping with Matutuíne and its surroundings, adding to the constellation of Tsonga people chiefdoms noted by Portuguese and Dutch observers, alongside Matsolo and Mabota.
+This period of relative stability was disrupted in the early 19th century during the M’pfekani (Mfecane), a wave of upheaval triggered by Nguni expansion.
+In the 1820s, Soshangane, a Ndwandwe Nguni general, arrived in Tsongaland.
+Instead of returning, he established the Gaza Empire, incorporating many Tsonga communities, including those in Matutuíne.
 Subsequently, the Portuguese took over the administration.

 In the 1940s, the district was divided into three postos, in the 1960s one more was added.

 Demographics

 As of 2005, 39% of the population of the district was younger than 15 years.
 38% of the population spoke Portuguese.
-The most common mothertongue among the population was Xichangana.
+The most common mothertongue among the population was Xirhonga, which is part of Tsonga language.
 64% were analphabetic, mostly women.